foonathan/compatibility/README.md

 ## Usage

 You only need to download `comp_base.cmake` and `include()` it in your `CMakeLists.txt`.
-Among other things necessary by the feature modules, it provides the following function:
+It generates CMake options - `COMP_CPP11_FLAG` and `COMP_CPP14_FLAG` - storing the calculated compiler flag for a given standard, useful if you want to override it, if it can't find one for your compiler, it also provides the following function:

     comp_target_features(<target> <PRIVATE|PUBLIC|INTERFACE> <features...>
                          [NOPREFIX] [PREFIX <prefix] [NAMESPACE <namespace>]